 Dr. Han has taught physical and statistical/mathematical sciences over 17 years from the grade school to the university graduate levels.
 His teaching specialties include probability and mathematical statistics, applied statistics, business statistics, engineering statistics, biostatistics and survival analysis.
 He received the University of Texas System Regents’ Outstanding Teaching Award, the UTSA President’s Distinguished Achievement Award for Teaching Excellence, the College of Business Faculty Teaching Excellence Award and the College of Business Dean's Research Excellence Award.
-He is a member of the UTSA Academy of Distinguished Teaching Scholars and has been serving on numerous committees as well as the American Statistical Association chapter.
+He is a member of the UTSA Academy of Distinguished Teaching Scholars and has been serving on numerous committees as well as actively serving as the president and vice president of the American Statistical Association chapter.
 In addition, he has been serving as an editorial board member and peer reviewer for numerous academic journals.

 “Time and Cost Constrained Optimal Designs of Constant-stress and Step-stress Accelerated Life Tests,” Reliability Engineering & System Safety, Vol. 140, 2015, pp. 1-14.